yedukrishnan93/cv/index.md

 - Worked on c# console application
 - Knowledge in frameworks Laravel and Express.js
 - Knowledge in git repositories github and bitbucket
-- Knowledge of C , C++, Java programming Languages.
+- Knowledge of C , C++, Java,Javascript,PHP programming Languages.
 - Knowledge of Windows, Linux and Android OS.
 - Working knowledge of MS Office.